Blazeblight/Origins-Datapacks/README.md

 - Warrior's Slashes: Your melee attacks deal additional damage.
 This bonus damage is increased when using a sword.
 - Magical Body: Your body has weaker endurance than regular humans.
 However, you also have increased magic resistance.
 - Severe Hydroasthenia: While water cannot outright kill you, it severely weakens you after a few seconds of contact.

+### Mechanized Void

+The result of a fusion with metal, electricity, and the abyss.
+Despite apparent incompatibilities, the Mechanized Void remains persistent, allowing it to live through abuse that other Void entities would otherwise not survive.

+Currently an unfinished idea.

+#### Abilities

+- Void Internals (Neutral Trait): You have no need for food.
+However, you also cannot regenerate naturally.
+- Energy (New Mechanic): Your exoskeleton is powered by a separate electric power source.
+Doing things, including standing still, will decrease your energy.
+You can refill your energy by standing close to a heat source, as well as being in direct sunlight.
+When you run out of energy, your movement speed is significantly reduced and some abilities fail to work.
+- Rejected Entity (Negative Trait): When close to the Void, it lashes at you.
+While the bedrock protects you from direct hits, this disturbs your internal structure, slowing you down to prevent additional damage.
+- Withering Attacks (Passive Ability): Enemies you hit take additional damage after a while and are afflicted with Withering for a few seconds.
+This costs a small amount of energy.
+- Anaerobic (Positive Trait): You have no need for air.
+- Electrified Void  (Toggle Ability): You can electrify your insides by running high-voltage currents through your exoskeleton.
+This provides you with additional strength, increasing your speed and providing you with slight regeneration.
+Enemies attacking you will also take slight void damage.